 For me, living a life on purpose is not a luxury, it is a duty.
 Why? because when we are living a life on and with purpose we are serving others in our own unique way.
 We all have God-given talents that are for that, err, purpose.

 Some people refer to a purpose led life as doing what you love to do.
 This again gives causes confusion.
 It conjures up the notion that we will be cartwheeling around our work every day loving every single second.

 Even when doing something you are totally in love with, it will have some duties that we may not necessarily want to do.

 For example, I am not a tech wizard by any stretch of your imagination, so when I set up my wordpress blog a few years ago there were a couple of occasions where I wanted to throw my Mac across the office.

-But on the whole doing what you are born to do, using the talents you have been blessed with will give your work meaning, fulfilment and yes of course, sheer enjoyment.
+But doing what you are born to do, using your natural talents will give your work meaning, fulfilment and yes of course, sheer enjoyment.

 So What is a Life On Purpose?

 There is something that you can do that nobody on the else planet can do like you.